 When Garbarino reapplied the following year, Columbia accepted her with an apology.

 Keenly aware of the importance of strong mentorship—particularly in the sciences—Garbarino strives to provide both practical learning and emotional encouragement to her trainees.
 Over the past eight years, she has groomed a robust network of RockEDU mentors who offer guidance to young students from diverse backgrounds.
-One of several programs under the RockEDU umbrella, LAB Jumpstart teaches laboratory skills to kids from under-resourced communities.
-The program also pairs students with “advocates” who provide extracurricular advice, ranging from how to write a professional email to tips on the top campus snacks.
+One of several programs under the RockEDU umbrella, an initiative called LAB Jumpstart teaches laboratory skills to kids from underresourced communities.
+The program also pairs students with “advocates” who provide extracurricular advice, ranging from how to write a professional e-mail to tips on the top campus snacks.

 “That extra mentorship helps the students believe that an institution like Rockefeller can be a home for them,” says Garbarino.
 “It also helps them develop their own identities in science and see that this environment is for all types of people.”

-Garbarino’s mission isn’t just to educate or even inspire, but to restructure the conversation around science, dispelling the notion that biomedical research, and the institutions that practice it, are elitist and inaccessible.
+Other RockEDU programs focus on K-12 educators and on science curriculum development.
+But Garbarino’s mission isn’t just to educate or even inspire; she wants to restructure the conversation around science, dispelling the notion that biomedical research, and the institutions that practice it, are elitist and inaccessible.
 Such perceptions, she says, foster public skepticism of science and have real implications for policy.
 In this sense, RockEDU aims to function not just as training ground for future researchers, but also as a vehicle for cultivating scientifically informed citizens.

 “Our goal is not to create an army of researchers, but to show that science is a part of our society.
 We want to instill trust in the scientific process and in the scientists who participate in it,” says Garbarino.

-For this reason, the RockEDU curriculum includes both science itself, as well as explorations of science’s role in the world.
+For this reason, the RockEDU curriculum includes explorations of science’s role in the world.
 Students studying their DNA, for instance, will also debate the social and ethical implications of widespread genetic testing: Is it advisable to submit your genes to an online ancestry company?
 Who should have access to this data?
 Is it appropriate to use gene-editing technology on humans?

 It’s a grand mission, even if carried out largely on a local scale.
-RockEDU’s flagship event, Science Saturday, annually draws over 1,000 New Yorkers, filling an entire lab building with hands-on exhibits designed and run by Rockefeller scientists.
-By establishing connections between researchers and residents, such programs emphasize that science is not the purview of a certain category of person, but of all cultures and communities.
+RockEDU’s flagship event, Science Saturday, annually draws more than 1,000 New Yorkers in non-pandemic times, filling an entire lab building with hands-on exhibits designed and run by Rockefeller scientists.
+By establishing connections between researchers and city residents, such programs emphasize that science is not the purview of a certain category of person but of all cultures and communities.

 At Columbia, Garbarino gradually came to appreciate her own place in the world of science.
 After rotating through a range of research areas, she narrowed her focus to metabolic mechanisms in yeast.
 Specifically, she investigated the process by which excess fat kills the organism—a phenomenon called lipotoxicity that may be relevant to understanding human medical conditions.